23minutes read

 CG Spectrum's 2022 Houdini FX student showcase.

-What does an FX artist do?
+What skills does an FX artist need?

 FX artists require a mix of technical, creative, and interpersonal skills.